tomrockdsouza/tomrockdsouza/README.md

 # Tomrock D'souza's GitHub Portfolio

 Hello there! 👋 Thanks for stopping by and showing interest in my work.
-I'm Tomrock D'souza, and you can connect with me on [LinkedIn](https://www.linkedin.com/in/tomrockdsouza/)
+I'm Tomrock D'souza, and you can connect with me on [LinkedIn](https://www.linkedin.com/in/tomrockdsouza/).

+I have some awesome code in my [Gists](https://gist.github.com/tomrockdsouza/) as well go check them out!

+On the Left you can access my YouTube channel and  Instagram as well.

 ## 🚀 Technical Skills